mojomast/roocodehackathon/docs/API.md

 ### OAuth Flow

 1. `GET /auth/github` - Redirects to GitHub OAuth authorization
-2. `GET /auth/github/callback` - Handles OAuth callback and creates user session
+2. `GET /auth/github/callback` - Handles OAuth callback, creates a user session, and redirects to the frontend dashboard with an auth token in the URL parameters (`/dashboard?token=...`).
-3. User session maintained via HTTP cookies
+3. The frontend application is responsible for extracting the token and storing it for subsequent API requests.
+4. Authenticated requests must include the token in the `X-Auth-Token` header.

 ## Core Endpoints